Rules and Requirements for Notaries

 Notaries Inspections Regulations 2014 – the inspection of the records and practices of Notaries, on behalf of the Master of the Faculties

-Notaries (Post-Admission Supervision and Training) Rules 2019 – the requirement for a supervisor post-admission, and participation in Post-Admission Education activities
+Notaries (Post-Admission Supervision and Training) Rules 2019 (As amended December 2021) – the requirement for a supervisor post-admission, and participation in Post-Admission Education activities

 Notaries (Conduct and Discipline) Rules 2015 (As Amended in September 2019) – the processes for complaints against Notaries and the sanctions which may be imposed